 A key part of this regulation is that you now must have a Musculoskeletal Injury Prevention Program (MIPP).
 The MIPP can be part of your Injury and Illness Prevention Program (IIPP) or a stand-alone program.

-What your employees need to know about the regulation
+What your employees need to know about the MIPP

 You are required to include your employees and their union rep in the development of the MIPP.
 The law also requires an annual worksite evaluation.
-Employees and union reps must be involved as well.
+Employees and union reps must be involved in the worksite evaluation as well.

 When an injury occurs, an investigation must follow.
 Input is required from the injured worker, the injured worker’s immediate supervisor, and the union.
 Ask the injured worker to tell you what happened and if any workplace controls or tools could have helped prevent the injury.